 Economic importance: Commercial

-Distribution: India, Pakistan to the Andaman Islands.
+Distribution: Indian Ocean from Pakistan to the Andaman Islands.

-Johnius carutta (Bloch, 1793) fig 4 : Johnius dussumieri
+Johnius carutta (Bloch, 1793)

+Synonyms

 Sciaena carutta (Bloch, 1793)

 Johnius carutta (Bloch, 1793)

-Genus: Johnius
+Genus: Johnius Fig 5 : Johnius carutta

 Species: carutta

-Description: Body elongated purplish brown in colour.
-Greatest width of head equals 2/3 of its length, its height equals its length excluding snout.
+Description: Body elongated, purplish brown.
+The greatest width of the head equals 2/3 of its length; its height equals its length excluding the snout.
 Snout inflated overhanging the upper jaw, which slightly overlaps the lower.
-The maxilla reaches to below middle of the eye.
-Pre-opercle crenulated,
+The maxilla reaches below the middle of the eye.
+Preopercle crenulated,

-Fig 5 : Johnius carutta

-opercle with two weak spins.
+opercle with two weak spines.
 A row of pores across the snout.
 A central pore beneath the symphysis of the mandible having two more on either side of it.
 Teeth villiform in both jaws.
-Some teeth on outer row and in the anterior portion of the pre-maxillaries being enlarged.
+Some teeth on the outer row and in the anterior portion of the premaxillaries are enlarged.
 Somewhat conical.
 Dorsal spines weak.
-2nd and 3rd the longest, pectoral as long as the head excluding the snout.
-IInd anal spine weak.
+2nd and 3rd the longest, with the pectoral as long as the head, excluding the snout.
+2nd anal spine weak.
 Lateral line curved.

-Common name: Karut croacker.
+Common name: Karut croaker.

 Habit and habitat: Marine, freshwater, brackish water, demersal.